stacks-network/rendezvous/docs/chapter_7.md

 ### Property-Based Tests

-One property test that can detect the introduced bug is:
+Another way to detect the introduced bug is by writing this property-based test:

 ```clarity
 (define-public (test-increment)